gitpan/HTML-ExtractMeta/README.md

 # DESCRIPTION

-HTML::ExtractMeta is a convenience module for extracting useful meta data from HTML.
-It doesn't only look for the traditional meta tags, but also the newer ones like "og:foobar" and "twitter:foobar".
+HTML::ExtractMeta is a convenience module for extracting useful metadata from HTML.
+It doesn't only look for the traditional meta tags, but also the newer ones like "og:foobar" (OpenGraph) and "twitter:foobar".

 # METHODS